Dr. Margaret Leigh Broxton Bragg

 - MPA – Florida State University, 1996

-- BA in Political Science – Tulane University, 1989
+- BA in Political Science – University of West Florida, 1991

 Dr. Bragg comes to Barry University from Texas A&M International University where she was an assistant professor of Public Administration and Nonprofit Management.
 While at Texas A&M International, she developed and implemented the postgraduate certificate in Nonprofit Leadership and Management.
 At Barry University, she has recently developed a new track in the MPA program, a specialization in nonprofit administration.
 Her teaching and research interests include nonprofit organizations, nonprofit management, volunteer management, human resources, nonprofit resource development, program evaluation and program development, policy analysis, public affairs and ethics, and cross-sector governance.
 Dr. Bragg has written articles and presented papers annually at national and international public and nonprofit administration conferences since 2010.